oscarasoto/Simple-Simon-Game/readme.md

 Simple Simon is a game with 4 colors that play randomly and continue to add one color to the sequence at each turn.
 You must then select the correct order back to the game for as many rounds as you can.

+The game will automatically increase its level of difficulty.

 Motivation

 This application was developed as part of the Codeup curricula.